Market Penetration Strategy

 1. What is the main goal of market penetration?

-The main goal of market penetration is to increase your product’s market share within the existing customer base.
-It’s about selling more of what you already offer, enhancing brand loyalty, and outperforming competitors in familiar markets.
+• The goal of market penetration is to increase your product’s market share within existing markets.
+It focuses on selling more to current customers, enhancing brand loyalty, and outpacing competitors by offering superior value.

 2. How does market penetration differ from market development?